agermon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a post-doctoral researcher working on plants roots growth and development.
 I am currently working for the University of Illinois at Urbana-Champaign for the [CABBI](https://cabbi.bio) project in [Andrew Leakey's](https://lab.igb.illinois.edu/leakey/) and [Wendy Yang's](https://sib.illinois.edu/yang/) labs.
+Our goals are to understand the genetic and physiological controls of root growth, water uptake and biological nitrification inhibition through a combination of molecular genetics, quantitative genetics, and physiology.